becarpenter/graspy/README.md

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimer in the grasp.py source file.

+Status on 2020-09-21

+Added support for the insecure Link-Local mode (DULL)

 Status on 2019-11-14:

 Added gsend() and grecv(), a messaging channel over a GRASP session